valeIT/valeIT.github.io/_posts/2015-05-30-enumerate-enums-getting-all-values-in-an-enum.markdown

 ---

-1. I use CapitalCase for enums and constants, but in this case it wasn't actually a constant, it's more like a function that returns all the values of the enum.
-I know that technically speaking it's a variable inside the enum, but it really shouldn't be necessary.[↩][1]
+[^1]: I use CapitalCase for enums and constants, but in this case it wasn't actually a constant, it's more like a function that returns all the values of the enum.
+I know that technically speaking it's a variable inside the enum, but it really shouldn't be necessary.

-[0]: #f1-052915
-[1]: #r1-052915